 Ten Things to Think About: Choosing a Guardian

 Guardianships and conservatorships are established for people who need representatives to oversee their personal affairs.
-People who are incapacitated or otherwise disabled, and who therefore cannot make important decisions regarding their care, finances, and other aspects of their life, may come under the care of a legal guardian.
-This relationship is established by court order, but frequently, disabled individuals may have pre-selected their guardian in their will or by having executed a durable power of attorney for health care and/or a durable financial power of attorney.
+A may person may come under the care of a legal guardian, if they become incapable of making important decisions about their own care, finances, and life as a result of incapacitation or disability.
+This relationship is often established by court order.
+However, it is also not uncommon for disabled individuals to pre-select their guardian in their will or by having executed a durable power of attorney for health care.
+This may also be done by a durable financial power of attorney.

 Choosing a Guardian During Estate Planning